markfinger/python-react/README.md

 # Renders a script element pointing to the bundled component
 print(bundle.render())

-# Outputs the variable name that the component is exposed as.
+# Outputs the global variable name that the component is exposed as.
 print(bundle.get_var())
 ```